 The Vacuum Tube Voltmeter

-- Can measure very high voltages and very tiny voltages
+- Can measure very high and low voltages (with more dynamic range than before)

 - Can measure high frequencies as well as utility line frequencies